Bitreaper88/REACT-Transit-Training-Project/README.md

 # Current State of the Project
 List of currently implemented features:
-- Select origin/destination
-- Select time of departure
+- Select origin/destination, time of departure and transit methods
-- Select transit methods
 - Setup car information
 - Display comparison between car and public transit
 - Display route information on the map & trip details
+- The pricing information currently consists mostly of hardcoded crude estimates, only HSL prices come from a proper API call
+- Estimated prices are displayed in orange and actual prices are in blue

 # Future Features
+- More accurate ticket prices
 - Implement car fuel economy database
-- More accurate ticket prices
 - Waypoints
 - Two-way trips
 - User profiles
 - GPS geolocation

+# Known Issues
+- The version of Date-Time picker used is still using findDOMNode which is deprecated in React StrictMode.
+This will occasionally throw errors in console which can be ignored.

 # Used Technologies/Resources
 - [Leaflet](https://leafletjs.com/)